Besides the pint

 Money may not buy happiness, but if it can buy ice cream, then that may very well be the next best thing for many people.

-Launched back in 2003, originally as a scoop shop, Calgary-based Fiasco Gelato has done many good things since then to evolve into the proud manufacturer of small-batch gelatos and sorbettos that it is today.
+Launched back in 2003, originally as a scoop shop, Calgary-based Righteous Gelato Co. has done many good things since then to evolve into the proud manufacturer of small-batch gelatos and sorbettos that it is today.

 The company’s 8,000-square-foot production facility nowadays employs 25 dedicated full-time staff working over a busy one-shift, including a sanitation shift at the end of the day.